kubernetes-sigs/knftables/README.md

 - `tx.Insert()`: inserts a rule before another rule, as with `nft insert rule`
 - `tx.Replace()`: replaces a rule, as with `nft replace rule`

-There is also currently one helper function:

-- `tx.AddRule()`: wrapper around `tx.Add(&nftables.Rule{...})` that
-  makes it easy to assemble the text of a rule from multiple pieces.

 ## Objects

 The `Transaction` methods take arguments of type `nftables.Object`.